 Diet

-On the day of surgery, hot liquids and foods should be avoided when numb.
-Soft foods and liquids can be consumed safely immediately post-operatively on the day of surgery.
 Do NOT chew crunchy or chewy foods over the implant(s) until the implant is restored with a crown, often in 4-6 months.
 Chewing on the implant will cause micromovements and prevent the implant from healing to your jaw bone.
 Hard foods could also fracture the adjacent teeth.
 Drink plenty of fluids.
+Avoid hot liquids or foods.
+Soft foods and liquids can be consumed on the day of surgery.

 Bleeding